rob040/SmartEVSE-3/docs/configuration.md

 ## LOCK
 Only appears when [CONFIG](#config) is set to **Socket**.

+Sets the type of charge socket lock is used.
+Refer to [Hardware installation](installation.md#hardware-installation) for more info.
 - **Disabled**: No lock is used.
 - **Solenoid**: Dostar, DUOSIDA DSIEC-ELB / ELM, or Ratio lock.
 - **Motor**: Signal wire reversed, DUOSIDA DSIEC-EL or Phoenix Contact.